![]() |

 Upper time limit (s) to stop discharging (LiFePo4).

-Rationale for having it: This is a safety backup for the step up converters unkown temperature as well as other faults that could lead to undercharging.
+Rationale for having it: This is a safety backup for the step up converters unknown temperature as well as other faults that could lead to undercharging.
 On the other hand LiPoFe4's battery management would prevent this, also.
-Rationale for value: With 200Ah battery and limiting 80% down to 30% we can discharge 100Ah. assuming 20A step up current (??) we get a 5h limit.
+Rationale for value: With 200Ah battery and limiting 80% down to 30% we can discharge 140Ah assuming 12A step up current.

 #define BATkeepInhUnload |